mtrabelsi/Extrem-Todo/README.md

-# Student Management System
+# Extrem TODO list

-A student management system implemented with Angular.js and node.js module (NW.js)
+A New generation TODO list with a lot of important features that improves the employee productivity